-It's Girl Scout cookie season and if you're anything like me, you've been sidetracked at the grocery store by sweet looking Scouts hawking Thin Mints and Samoas.
+Girl Scout cookie season just wrapped up, and if you're anything like me you were probably sidetracked at the grocery store by sweet-looking Scouts hawking Thin Mints and Samoas.
 As a former Girl Scout who once did her fair share of hawking, I have trouble saying no. Plus, I like cookies.
-Last week a little news story brought to my attention a fact I've long known: there's a trick to making them taste even better.
+Especially when they're dunked in milk.

-What exactly is this trick?
-Dunking!
-I have fond memories of dipping my cookies in milk, but I also love dunking firm cookies like shortbreads (and Thin Mints) in hot tea in the afternoon.
-Last week NPR wrote a piece exploring why so many others do the same, asking, "Does immersing a cookie into a warm beverage really make it taste better?
+NPR explored why so many others do the same, asking, "Does immersing a cookie into a warm beverage really make it taste better?
 And if so, why?"

 What do you think?
 Is dunking more of a habit, or do you feel it actually makes your cookies more flavorful?